 This is exactly the kind of half-knowledge that Albert Wendt set out to correct in writing Leaves of the Banyan Tree.
-It spans New Zealand’s colonization of the country (the Germans had been there before) and ending after independence, which happened in 1962.
+It spans New Zealand’s colonization of the country (the Germans had been there before) and ending after independence in 1962.
 Although it covers three generations, the story is focused on one man, Tauilopepe Mauga, the head (matai) of his aiga, the extended family.
 Tauilopepe is ambitious for his aiga and single-minded in his pursuit of “God, money and success”.

 He starts by clearing his part of the forest for a plantation, leaving in place a single banyan tree, after which he names his plantation.
 The book follows him as his fortunes grow and he becomes one of the richest men in the area.
 Oddly enough, it is at this point that Tauilopepe is at his most vulnerable.
 In his obsession with wealth, he has lost the people closest to him: Toasa, who is like a second father, Lupe, his wife, and Pepe, his only son.
 The arrival of a mysterious young man into the village brings events to a head.